marioschiener/PQC-Cheat-Sheet/README.md

 **Encryption/KEM:** ML-KEM (CRYSTALS-KYBER), BIKE, HQC, Classic McEliece, FrodoKEM

 ## Working with and Interpreting the Cheat Sheet<a name="howto"></a>
-**The goal of this cheat sheet is to make it as easy as possible to figure out which algorithm to pick for a given use case.
+**The goal of this series of cheat sheets is to make it as easy as possible to figure out which algorithm to pick for a given use case.
 Algorithm ID cards break down algorithm parameter sets, their important values and performance characteristics.
-The cheat sheet is intended to help users primarily in technical roles, such as engineers, architects or software developers working with post-quantum cryptography.**
+The cheat sheets are intended to help users primarily in technical roles, such as engineers, architects or software developers working with post-quantum cryptography.**

 The focus is to avoid giving specific numbers measured in bits, bytes or cycles as this makes makes comparing numbers across algorithms difficult.
 Instead, this complexity is simplified by only providing a
 **color-coded number indicating the order of magnitude of each metric.**